JOwen-ster/Discord_Bot_Workshop/README.md

 ```
 pip install discord && pip install python-dotenv
 ```
-After you have successfully installed the python discord and dotenv libraries, create a new folder named `mydiscordbot` and open it up with your favorite code editor.
+After you have successfully installed the Python Discord and dotenv libraries, create a new folder named `mydiscordbot` and open it up with your favorite code editor.

 ### IN THE FOLDER
 Create a new file named `.env` file (no name before the dot) and put the following in it.